lightyrs/dotpryrc/README.md

 I want my tools to just work, right now, out of the box, without a pain.
 I want to be able to debug as quickly as possible.
-And also i want syntax highlighting & code formatting in Pry session.
+And also i want syntax highlighting & code formatting in a Pry session.

 ## What is [Pry](https://github.com/pry/pry/)?